-are many different types of jellyfish
+are many different types

 Although jellyfish are regarded as dangerous animals in many parts of